Dusoye/BobGraham/README.md

 - SVR
 - Neural Network

-The RF model providided greater accuracy (RMSE) based on the current features.
+The RF model providided greatest accuracy (RMSE) based on the current features, with a neural net having the lowest accuracy after a bit of playing around with model architectures.
+This is somewhat expected given the low number of training samples.